addu390/addu390.github.io/_posts/2026-02-21-flink-internals.md

 <h3>5.3.
 Network</h3>

-<p>Altough the network stack is one of the core components that make up the flink-runtime, it derserves it's own new section for the deep-dive.</p>

 <p>Flink's network stack sits inside flink-runtime and connects all subtasks across TaskManagers.
 It is the layer through which all shuffled data flows, making it a primary factor in both throughput and latency.
 Coordination between TaskManagers and the JobManager uses RPC (Pekko).
 Data transport between subtasks uses a lower level API built on Netty.</p>

 <h3>5.3.1.
 Physical Transport</h3>